moyano83/functional-programming-in-scala/README.md

 ### Data sharing in functional data structures

-If a data structure such as List is immutable in scala, we can use a list (let's call it list1) to construct the result list of adding an element to that list.
+If a data structure such as List is immutable in scala, we can use a list to construct the resulting list of adding an element to that original list.
 This is called data sharing.
 We say that functional data structures are persistent, meaning that existing references are never changed by operations on the data structure.
 Writing purely functional data structures that support different operations efficiently is all about finding clever ways to exploit data sharing.
 When a function definition contains multiple argument groups, type information flows from left to right across these argument groups.